Amazing MS PowerPoint Presentation

 With Microsoft PowerPoint 2010 (and above), that has changed.

 - One for you, the presenter.
-This includes the slide sorter list, the actual slide, and your powerpoint presentation notes (so you can refer to these talking points during the live session).
+This includes the slide sorter list, the actual slide, and your PowerPoint presentation notes (so you can refer to these talking points during the live session).

 - Two, for the audience.
 This contains the slide (only).

-This MS powerpoint presentation view gives you much more control as you get a peek into upcoming slides and can accordingly schedule a break, introduce the next topic, and overall pace yourself better.
+This MS PowerPoint presentation view gives you much more control as you get a peek into upcoming slides and can accordingly schedule a break, introduce the next topic, and overall pace yourself better.

 -

-Play with PowerPoint’s awesome features!
+Play with PowerPoint’s excellent features!

 We know; this sounds like too generic a tip.
 But really, we’re reserving this space for some last-minute shout-outs on better PowerPoint Presentation design.

-- Use high-quality images, always.
+- Use high-quality images always.

 - Don’t forget to customize your text/ graphics/ media element using the Format.
 You can add a reflection, change shadow settings, edit the shape, remove the background part of a picture, and plenty more.
 It’s well worth your time!